tomncooper/strimzi-phased-upgrade/README.md

     '.spec.template.spec.containers[0].env.[] | select(.name == $name) | .value'
 ```

-For example move `test-kafka-1` from the 0.43 operator to the 0.44:
+For example, to move `test-kafka-1` from the 0.43 operator to the 0.44:
 ```shell
 kubectl -n kafka label --overwrite kafka test-kafka-1 strimzi-resource-selector=strimzi-0-44-0
 ```